-They all turned out really cute, though, and Chloe is very excited to use hers in her locker when school starts in a few weeks.
+They all turned out really cute, though, and my daughter is very excited to use hers in her locker when school starts in a few weeks.

-Chloe loves to play the game “Mafia” where you sit in a circle and each person draws a slip of paper.
+My daughter loves to play the game “Mafia” where you sit in a circle and each person draws a slip of paper.
 One person (or more, depending on the size of the group) is assigned to be the mafia, and another is assigned to be the cops.
 Everyone else is civilians, whom the mafia member kills off one at a time by winking at them.
-(If you’ve never played this game,HEREare more specific instructions.)
+(If you’ve never played this game,HERE are more specific instructions.)

-Chloe changed up the characters, and instead of mafia, one person was assigned the role of “The Stalker” and instead of a cop, we had “Dr. Timberi.”
+She changed up the characters to match the storyline.
+Instead of mafia, one person was assigned the role of “The Stalker” and instead of a cop, we had “Dr. Timberi.”
 Both of these are important characters from the book, and it worked out well in this game.
 The girls had a blast playing it outside in our tent which we had set up to do a backyard campout in the night before.
 I have no photos because I was busy trying to referee the game!

 Here are the questions we asked, all of which really sparked some good discussion amongst the girls.

 - Who was your favorite character, and why?